Corvusoft/restbed/documentation/DESIGN.md

  Network Layer (TCP, UDP, RS232, etc...) shall be exposed for customisation by third-party developers.

- Client functionality will be extracted from the Restbed framework, this decision has been made due to conflicting concepts for similar objects on the client/server side i.e A HTTP Session has differing properties depending on the which side of the communication channel you find yourself.
+ Client functionality will be extracted from the Restbed framework, this decision has been made due to conflicting concepts on the client/server side i.e A HTTP Session has differing properties depending on the which side of the communication channel you find yourself.
 Additionally this will aid in simplifying required APIs on each end, leading to a more self documenting codebase.
 To follow the latest progress please review the [Restless project](https://github.com/corvusoft/restless).

 Further Reading
 ---------------